FLyn141/Python-graph-builder/README.md

 # Python-graph-builder
-Python program which provides you the ability to draw graphics of math functions.
+Python program which allows you to draw graphics of math functions.